 Schiele painted "The Family" shortly before his death.
 This is a self-portrait with his wife Edith and their unborn child.
 A strange and terrible family portrait: doomed sadness, humility, presentiment and acceptance of the approaching fate.
 Here, Schiele transforms the nudity of models, which used to be flaunting and extravagant, into the unprotected nakedness.

 Kirchner went off to war as a volunteer and returned a year later.
 He was not wounded and did not lose his arm in the war.
 A bloody stump resembling a ham cut in a butcher shop is not a portrait detail on the first Kirchner's post-war self-portrait, but a symbol of impotence.
 An armless artist… it is not only about physiology (Kirchner's arms were paralyzed after a nervous breakdown), it is also about the inability to speak out.

 In the Expressionist value system, love does not bring happiness, just short illusory hopes instead.
-Lovers in the painting "The Bride of the Wind" by Oskar Kokoschka do not fight against the storm, do not defeat it with the power of love, but freeze in an embrace in the midst of an inevitable environment, an impending chaos.
+The lovers in "The Bride of the Wind" painting by Oskar Kokoschka do not fight against the storm, they do not defeat it with the power of love, but but they freeze in an embrace in the midst of an inevitable environment, an impending chaos.

 You're an expert, if:

 and emotional local Fauvist yellow color from the electric,